 Located in Williamstown right off I-75, the iconic Ark this year is showcasing the nation’s largest Glice rink.
 Almost the length of a football field, this synthetic ice skating rink, made in Switzerland, is open for a special Christmas price of $5, which includes skate rental.

 Visitors can stay warm outside by sitting around a warm fire sipping hot chocolate and at times enjoying live music, performed by carolers.
 At Ararat Ridge Zoo, and new for this year, guests can visit a heated petting zoo with many animals on display.
-For a small cost, guests can experience a camel or donkey ride.
+For a small cost, guests can experience a camel ride.
 In addition, one-of-a-kind Christmas presents can be purchased at the fair trade Village Market as well as the gift shop under the Ark.

 Beginning November 23 as well, visitors can travel north of the Ark Encounter to Petersburg and catch a glimpse of the remarkable events that surrounded the wonder of Christ’s birth during the 12th annual ChristmasTown, a free outdoor event at the Creation Museum.
 The museum’s botanical gardens (with newly widened trails), will be decked out with a breathtaking display of tens of thousands of multi-colored lights—the Garden of Lights.
 The lights can be viewed from the heated deck of Noah’s Café when purchasing a special Christmas turkey, ham, or roast beef dinner.

 Every year at ChristmasTown, guests can reflect on the true meaning of Christmas as they observe Mary and Joseph with baby Jesus in the traditional Live Nativity and learn more about this special time of year through encounters with the Magi and other Bible characters who will be walking through the Garden of Lights.
 Guests are invited to stroll through the petting area of the museum’s Eden Animal Experience and, for a small cost, experience a camel ride.